Information for professionals

 Current versions of key guidance documents for our front-line staff are below.
 These are documents which may also be useful to professionals in partner agencies and others.
 Standard Operating Procedures (SOPs) and other procedural documents likely only to be of interest to adult social care staff working within the council are available to staff connected to the council network in SharePoint.

-• Needs Assessment Handbook - guidance for social workers and care managers about assessing needs and planning care and support.
+• Needs Assessment Handbook (last updated June 2024) - guidance for social workers and care managers about assessing needs and planning care and support.
 This includes links to legislation and statutory guidance, an explanation of how we expect staff to carry out needs assessment and care and support planning, and detailed advice about how best to use our current assessment forms.
-Some sections are now slightly out of date, and we are intending to produce an updated version shortly.

 • Options Guidance Handbook - guidance for staff working with people who ask for help with specific care and support needs, but who does not currently wish to have a comprehensive needs assessment.
 Anyone in this situation who has continuing care and support needs should be sent a letter confirming that they are entitled to a full needs assessment if they subsequently decide that they would now like to have one.
 Some terminology in this guidance is out of date, but the basic guidance which it offers is still current.